When building any technology product, one of the most common pieces of advice is “talk to your users.”

 - Which types of conversations are the most important for you to document and share?

 Be sure to avoid hypothetical questions about what people might do.
 Don’t try to validate your future product with questions that begin with “would you use this” or “what do you think about the possibility of” — that’s what we call leading the witness, and it will inevitably bias your data and waste your time building the wrong thing.
-At this stage, you simply need to observe what users are already doing, not what they might theoretically do.
+Ensure you're conducting effective user interviews that get true insights.
+Put simply, at this stage, you simply need to observe what users are already doing, not what they might theoretically do.

 I recently connected with Rob where he shared an updated model of 3 ways where Users will lie to you if you’re not careful: